-2.1 Content-based, Collaborative Filtering and Hybrid Recommender Systems cessible and no additional information over items or users is provided.
+Collaborative filtering algorithms recommend those items to the target user, that have been rated highly by other users with similar preferences and tastes.
+In most CF approaches, only the item and users' identifiers are accessible and no additional information over items or users is provided.
 Websites that provide recommendations in the form, "Customers who bought item i also bought item y", typically fall under collaborative filtering approaches.
-Grouplens research group [16] introduced a collaborative filtering algorithm, known as user-based CF, because it employs users' similarities for the formation of the neighbourhood of nearest users.
-Another CF algorithm proposed by [18], is known as item-based CF algorithm, because it employs items' similarities for the formation of the neighbourhood of nearest users.
+Grouplens research group introduced a collaborative filtering algorithm, known as user-based CF, because it employs users' similarities for the formation of the neighbourhood of nearest users.
+Another CF algorithm proposed by Sarwar et al., is known as item-based CF algorithm, because it employs items' similarities for the formation of the neighbourhood of nearest users.
 A pitfall of CF is the cold start problem: new items have received only few ratings, so they cannot be recommended; new users have performed only few transactions, so there are hardly other users similar to them.